idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 #### Configuration Management

 It is important before beginning a full site build project to identify how/where site config will be managed.
-It is not always neccesary to set up configuration sync folders, just be sure to think of the following if you do.
+It is not always necessary to set up configuration sync folders, just be sure to think of the following if you do.

 - The location folder sometimes depends on the host, and following their best practices.
 - Configuration Manager module may be enabled, or it could all happen via drush.